 Essential reading: Top fitness trackers and health gadgets

-The new devices from Fitbit are budget-friendly, but this doesn’t mean you shouldn’t shop around to save a few bucks.
-We scour the listings each and every week for deals on activity trackers, smartwatches, intelligent scales and other health and fitness tech.
+We scour the listings each and every week for deals on activity trackers, smartwatches, intelligent scales and other health and fitness tech so you don’t have to.
 Also make sure to check our Coupons page.

 For the average person who is interested in tracking their activity and does the occasional run here and there, any Fitbit fitness tracker will do the trick.
 If you are a swimmer and are after something more sophisticated Versa is the way to go.